-SCHOOL OF BREATHING SCIENCES
+SCHOOL OF BEHAVIORAL HEALTH SCIENCES

 The Series 600 Proseminars include six units of Case Analysis & Review (601, 602, and 603), plus an optional unit of Independent Study (604), and one unit of Business Plan Review (605).
 Enrollment in Proseminars is restricted to a maximum of 10 students.
 Case Review Proseminars are generally scheduled as three hour sessions on weekdays.
 The Business Plan Proseminar sessions are scheduled on weekends.